Revolvur/eng103a_DevOps/S3/README.md

 S3 can be used for disaster recovery.
 With S3 we can use CRUD, which stands for the actions: Create bucket/object, read, update and delete.

+The diagram above shows the steps throughout disaster recovery.
+If throughout any point an instance fails, objects stored can be accessed from other Buckets.